 Avoid doing data governance piecemeal to accommodate specific initiatives or projects.
 Do a comprehensive data governance policy first, to accommodate all future projects.

-Data is virtually useless without proper governance — that is, agreement on what terms mean and how they are structured.
+Big data in health care is virtually useless without proper governance — that is, agreement on what terms mean and how they are structured.
 Something as simple as an admission can be expressed in several ways, and there can be multiple ways to both define and express complex metrics like length of stay.
 Lack of data governance is a major barrier in the application of data and analytics.
 At Sanford Health, we needed to establish solid data governance in order to unlock the value in our data.

 Sanford Health sought to implement data governance rapidly, to smooth our transition from a fee-for-service reimbursement system into one driven by value.